 Eventually, all starches are broken down into glucose, which is absorbed by the small intestines.
-It enters the bloodstream, passes through the liver, where it is sometimes stored by the liver.
-That glucose that isn’t stored by the liver goes on to provide cellular fuel for the body.
+It enters the bloodstream, passes through the liver, where the liver sometimes stores it.
+That glucose that isn't stored by the liver goes on to provide cellular fuel for the body.

-Table sugar is another type of carbohydrate, containing both glucose and fructose.
+Table sugar is another type of carbohydrate-containing both glucose and fructose.
 Table sugar is digested by an enzyme in the small intestines and is eventually made into just glucose, which goes on to be absorbed by the body, being used for cellular fuel.
-Lactose is found in milk and is also digested into glucose for cellular fuel.
+Lactose is found in milk and is also digested into glucose for cellular energy.

 Absorption of Proteins

 Protein can be found in beans, eggs, and meat.
-It comes to the stomach as large protein molecules that need to be broken down into amino acids before it can be absorbed by the body.
-These amino acids are used to repair bodily tissues and build new cells in the body.
-The beginning of the digestion of glucose is in the stomach, where digestive enzymes begin to break down the protein molecules.
+It comes to the stomach as large protein molecules that need to be broken down into amino acids before the body can absorb it.
+These amino acids are used to repair body tissues and build new cells in the body.
+The beginning of glucose digestion is in the stomach, where digestive enzymes begin to break down the protein molecules.

 The rest of the digestion of proteins happens in the small intestine.
-There are many different enzymes made from pancreatic juice and enzymes in the small intestine that turn the larger protein molecules into their component parts (amino acids) that can be completely absorbed by the intestinal tract.
-The protein enters the blood stream where it travels from the small intestine to parts of the body that need enzymes or parts of the body that need new cells to be made.
+Many different enzymes are made from pancreatic juice and enzymes in the small intestine that turn the larger protein molecules into their component parts (amino acids) that the intestinal tract can completely absorb.
+The protein enters the bloodstream, where it travels from the small intestine to parts of the body that need enzymes or parts of the body that need new cells to be made.

 The Absorption of Fats

-Fats may be high in calories but they provide plenty of energy for the cells of the body.
-Fats are dissolved into the contents of the small intestines, where they are digested by the bile coming from the liver and gallbladder.
+Fats may be high in calories, but they provide plenty of energy for the cells of the body.
+Fats are dissolved into the small intestines' contents, where they are digested by the bile coming from the liver and gallbladder.

 The bile is made in the liver and provides for the breakdown of fats by acting as a natural detergent that dissolves the fat, where it is acted upon by enzymes that break up larger fat particles into fatty acids and cholesterol.

-Bile acids mix with cholesterol and fatty acids in the GI tract and help these substances be absorbed by the small intestine, where they enter the bloodstream and go on to make cellular membranes.
+Bile acids mix with cholesterol and fatty acids in the GI tract and help these substances be absorbed by the small intestine, enter the bloodstream, and make cellular membranes.